1. What is Advanced Search?

 url:

-Returns results thaindicate whethethe specified domaior URL is in the Bing
+Returns results that indicate whether the specified domain or URL is in the Bing

 Index